jasonbra1n/kathara-spiral/README.md

 # Kathara Spiral with Colored Mirrors

 An interactive web-based spiral generator that creates mesmerizing Kathara-inspired spiral patterns with customizable parameters and mirror effects.
-Built with HTML, CSS, and JavaScript, this project allows users to experiment with spirals, layers, mirroring, and colors, and even download high-resolution images of their creations.
+Built with HTML, CSS, and JavaScript, this project allows users to experiment with spirals, layers, mirroring, and colors, and download high-resolution images of their creations.

 **[Live Demo](https://jasonbra1n.github.io/kathara-spiral/)** | **[Repository](https://github.com/jasonbra1n/kathara-spiral)**

 ## Features

-- **Customizable Spirals**: Adjust scale, number of nodes, rotation, and spiral type (linear or logarithmic).
+- **Customizable Spirals**: Adjust scale (1-100), nodes (5-50), rotation (0-360°), and spiral type (linear or logarithmic).
-- **Layer Controls**: Add multiple layers with adjustable ratios, including presets for Golden Ratio (1.618) and Silver Ratio (2.414).
+- **Layer Controls**: Add up to 100 layers with adjustable ratios, including presets for Golden Ratio (1.618) and Silver Ratio (2.414).
 - **Mirror Effects**: Enable vertical and/or horizontal mirroring with distinct color options for each.
-- **Style Options**: Modify stroke color, line width, opacity, and background color.
+- **Style Options**: Modify stroke color, line width (1-10), opacity (0-1), background color, gradient strokes, and dashed lines.
 - **Auto-Rotation**: Toggle continuous spiral rotation for dynamic visuals.
+- **Presets**: Choose from predefined configurations like Golden Spiral, Dense Mirror, Minimalist, Star Burst, Double Helix, Nebula, Kaleidoscope, Cosmic Wave, and Fractal Bloom.
 - **High-Resolution Export**: Download your spiral as a 2160x2160 PNG image.
-- **Responsive Design**: Works seamlessly on both mobile and desktop devices.
+- **Responsive Design**: Works seamlessly on mobile (with pinch-to-zoom and swipe-to-rotate) and desktop devices.
+- **Undo/Reset**: Revert to previous states or reset to defaults with a 10-step undo history.

 ## Usage

 1. Open the [live demo](https://jasonbra1n.github.io/kathara-spiral/) in your browser.
 2. Use the controls to customize your spiral:
    - **Core Parameters**: Adjust scale, nodes, rotation, and toggle auto-rotation.
-   - **Layer Controls**: Set the number of layers and layer ratio, or use the Golden/Silver Ratio buttons.
+   - **Layer Controls**: Set the number of layers (max 100) and layer ratio, or use Golden/Silver Ratio buttons.
    - **Mirror Effects**: Enable mirroring and pick colors for vertical, horizontal, or both.
-   - **Style Options**: Choose colors, line width, opacity, and spiral type.
+   - **Style Options**: Choose colors, line width, opacity, spiral type, gradient stroke, and dashed lines.
 3. Click "Download Image (2160×2160)" to save your creation as a high-resolution PNG.

 ## Installation